carbon-design-system/sveld/README.md

 #### Svelte 5 Snippet Compatibility

-For Svelte 5 compatibility, `sveld` automatically generates optional snippet props for named slots.
+For Svelte 5 compatibility, `sveld` automatically generates optional snippet props for all slots.
 This allows consumers to use either the traditional slot syntax or Svelte 5's `{#snippet}` syntax.

 For slots with props (e.g., `let:prop`), the generated type uses a Snippet-compatible signature: